damienbod/AngularWebpackVisualStudio/README.md

 ```

-Lets dive into this a bit:
+Lets dive into the webpack.dev.js a bit:

 Firstly, all plugins are loaded which are required to process all the js, ts, ... files which are included, or used in the project.